 Contributions may not be received from a corporation, partnership, trade union, professional association, or civic, fraternal or religious group to be used for candidates or political parties.
 However, contributions from the above organizations may be used for the support or defeat of ballot propositions or initiative and referendum petition drives.

-- Filing the Campaign Report: See previous section "Candidate Information" for details about receipts and expenditures and filing deadlines. - The committee is to provide a copy of the statement to any candidate for whom money was received, paid or obligated. - Terminating the Committee: Once all committee debts are retired, the Committee may terminate by filing a Termination Statement. - Off election year filings: All active PACs must file by July 1st and December 31st of the odd-numbered years.
+- Filing the Campaign Report: See previous section "Candidate Information" for details about receipts and expenditures and filing deadlines. - ◆ The committee is to provide a copy of the statement to any candidate for whom money was received, paid or obligated.